HAL9032/test_package_tsh/README.md

 ## Overview

-**Test Package** is a minimalistic Python project example.
+**Test Package TSH** is a minimalistic Python project example.
 It is meant to be used **for educational purposes only**.
 I am just writing because I want some more sample text.
 I really don't know what else to say.
 Except maybe that it is way too warm at the moment.
 Hopefully winter is coming soon...

 ## Table of Contents